CodyGbengz/andelabootcamp-24-day-1/README.md

 # andelabootcamp-24-day-1
-An OOP implementation modelling a real-world scenario

-clone this repo and run "npm install" to get started
+An OOP implementation modelling a real-world scenario, while taking advantage of inheritance, encapsulation and polymorphism. clone this repo and run "npm install" to get started